ChiaraCati/FlooData/README.md

 #### Pre processing

-**N-Triples** files needed to be preprocessed and parsed into datafames.
+**N-Triples** files needed to be pre-processed and parsed into data frames.
-To accomplish this we developed a script [rdf_parse.py](software/rdf_parser.py) to merge the ReNDi and Luoghi data in and create three dataframes, containing of data on hydrogeological disruptions, reparations and their financing.
+To accomplish this, we developed a script [rdf_parse.py](software/rdf_parser.py) to merge the ReNDi and Luoghi data and create three data frames containing data on hydrogeological disruptions, reparations and their financing.
-The script uses the ldflib to parse thr .nt files and through the class Thypology it gathers the main subjects we want to retrieve: instabilities, interventions(financings), and repairs.
+The script uses the rdflib to parse the .nt files, and through class "typology", it gathers the main subjects we want to retrieve: instabilities, interventions(financings), and repairs.
-Then for each subject we extracted predicates related to them and use them as labels for creating the dataframes' columns.
+Then for each subject, we extracted the predicates co-occurring with it and used them as labels for creating the data frame's columns.

-For each column to be created we iterated triples formed as <*Object*><*Columnlabel*><*object*> and selected the corresponding object as that cell values.
+For each column to be created we iterated triples formed as <*<Sbject*><*Column label*><*object*> and select the corresponding object as that cell value.
-For insertng geographical datawe started from ReNDiS lots locations and queried the Luoghi dataset loooking for their labels, province, latitude and longitude.
+For inserting geographical data, we started from ReNDiS lots locations and queried the Luoghi dataset looking for their labels, province, latitude and longitude.

-The resulting dataframes have been temoporarly saved in .csv format for later merging with other datasets.
+The resulting data frames were temporarily saved in .csv format for later merging with other datasets.

-**DBF** files have been converted automatically into csv files using the software dbf.py developed for this purpose.
-The software cnverts the files keeping their original names through the use of dbf_read librry's DBF method to open this kind of file, which is then saved in .csv format.
+**DBF** files have been converted automatically into CSV files using the software dbf.py developed for this purpose.
+The software converts the files keeping their original names using the dbf_read library's DBF method to open this kind of file saved in .csv format.
 #### Merging

-The second step consists in the merging of the JSON and CSV files.
+The second step consists of the merging of the JSON and CSV files.

-The original data has been mashed-up to create the FlooDatas's 4 datasets contained in our catalog.
+The original data has been mashed-up to create three datasets in FlooDatas's catalogue.

-Using our softwares actions.py and territory .py we created respectively **MD1**, and **MD3**.
+Using our software actions.py and territory .py, we created respectively **MD1**and **MD3**.

-* **actions.py** selects all Emilia-Romagna's projects (subsetting the original dataset when necessary, e.g., DF1), and constructs the columns based on the information we selected from source dataframes.
+* **actions.py** selects all Emilia-Romagna's projects (subsetting the original dataset when necessary, e.g., DF1), and constructs the columns based on the information we selected from source data frames.
 Resulting df is then saved into .json and .csv format for future visualization and consultation purposes.

-* **territory.py** is feeded with *DF6*.
-Here we select interesting classes from the IdroGeo's datasets such as percentages of risk and atention percentages of families, enterprises and cultural heritage.
+* **territory.py** is fed with *DF6*.
+Here we select interesting classes from IdroGeo's datasets such as percentages of risk and attention percentages of families, enterprises and cultural heritage.
-To create MD3 we crossed place names contained in D6 with data in *D10* to find with municipalities latitue and longitude coordinates.
+To create MD3 we crossed place names contained in D6 with data in *D10* to find municipalities' latitude and longitude coordinates.

-Finally **MD2** has been produced by selecting and giving a standard name to the columns representing data necessary for our project we the useful columns  of datasets on hydrogeological dissest.
+Finally, we have  produced **MD2** by selecting and giving standard names to columns representing the data necessary for our project.
-The production workflow in visible in notebook  [disruptions.ipynb](software/Disruptions.ipynb), latter touch ups such as the translation of data from italians to english can be found in [datasets_touchups.ipynb](software/datasets_touchups.ipynb)
+The production workflow is visible in notebook [disruptions.ipynb](software/Disruptions.ipynb), latter touch ups – such as the translation of data from Italian to English – can be found in [datasets_update.ipynb](software/datasets_update.ipynb)

 A summary table of the produced mashup dataset: